Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-6.md

 payment statuses.
 Instead, we will keep each publisher separate to keep the possibility of changing them separately for different reasons.

 ## 61-010 Implementing Messaging module Adding Listeners
+In `PaymentRequestKafkaListener`, we listen to kafka messages and trigger the adapter implementation of the PaymentRequestMessageListener input port.

 ## 62-011 Implementing Container module
+The container module will include a spring boot starter class, so it will start the microservice itself and it will have all the deps to run the payment service domain logic together with the adapter implementations which are data-access and messaging.

+The container module is the dirties component that means it has dep to all modules to be able to run all of them together.

+The `spring-boot-maven-plugin` plugin creates a runnable bundled jar file from the module.

+Normally, we would create an endpoint for updating customer's credit data, but for simplicity, we just init some data in the payment service.

+The total `amount` of debit and credit in `credit_history` for a customer, should be equal to the `total_credit_amount` column in the `credit_entry` table.